-Floods are one of the most disastrous weather-related hazards in Central Europe, being on the top of the list of the highest economic losses (Alfieri et al., 2018).
-Flood events and heavy precipitation (including extreme snowfall) can result in casualties, in high economic losses, and in substantial damages to housing, infrastructure and transport.
-Long-lasting precipitation periods, serial clustering of heavy precipitation events, or very intensive (convective) rainfall events can all trigger floods.
-In addition to precipitation, soil moisture content and snow melt may play important roles as hydrological precursors to floods (Merz and Bloschl, 2003).
+Floods are one of the most disastrous weather-related hazards in central Europe (e.g., Alfieri et al., 2018).
+Flood events and heavy precipitation (including extreme snowfall) can result in casualties; in high economic losses; and in substantial damages to housing, infrastructure and transport.
+Long-lasting precipitation periods, serial clustering of heavyprecipitation events or very intensive (convective) rainfall events can all trigger floods (e.g., Merz and Bloschl, 2003; Froidevaux et al., 2015).
+In addition to precipitation, soil moisture content and snowmelt may play important roles as hydrological precursors to floods (e.g., Merz and Bloschl, 2003).
 Blocking can influence all of these factors.
 However, the focus of this section is on the link between blocking, heavy precipitation, extreme snowfall and floods.

-Blocking affects regional-scale heavy precipitation in Europe (Lenggenhager and Martius, 2019).
-Blocking systems change the odds of regional-scale 1-day, 3-day and 5-day heavy precipitation both in summer and winter season.
-The odds of heavy precipitation events are reduced in the blocked area and high in the areas southwest to southeast of the blocking anticyclone.
-Often areas of increased odds of heavy precipitation coincide with the tracks of midlatitude cyclones and hence the passage of fronts and warm conveyor belts, hinting at the important role of storm track modulation by the blocking systems (meaning the bifurcation of the storm tracks around the systems) (Sousa et al., 2017; Lenggenhager and Martius, 2019).
-This is particularly relevant for Southern Europe (including the Mediterranean area), where "classical" blocking configurations can lead to above-average rainfall and extreme precipitation events, opposite to most European areas located further north.
+Blocking affects regional-scale heavy precipitation in Europe (e.g., Lenggenhager and Martius, 2019).
+Blocking systems change the odds of regional-scale 1, 3 and 5 d heavy precipitation both in the summer season and the winter season.
+The odds of heavy-precipitation events are reduced in the blocked area and high in the areas southwest to southeast of the blocking anticyclone and sometimes along the northern edge of the blocking anticyclone (see also Fig. 2).
+Often areas of increased odds of heavy precipitation coincide with the location of the midlatitude cyclone track and hence the passage of fronts and warm conveyor belts, hinting at the important role of storm track modulation by the blocking systems (Sousa et al., 2017; Lenggenhager and Martius, 2019).
+This is particularly relevant for southern Europe (including the Mediterranean area), where classical blocking configurations can lead to above-average rainfall and extreme precipitation events.